zaynxalic/Unet-DRIVE/README.md

 ## File Structure:
 ```
+  ├── configs: history ofparameters used by training, name of config indicate the parameters used by abligation study
+  ├── DRIVE: Dataset used.
   ├── src: Construct U-net
   ├── train_utils: Training, Validation and Multi-GPU training model
   ├── my_dataset.py: Dataset for reading DRIVE dataset(Retinal vascular segmentation)
+  ├── compute_mean_std.py: Compute the mean and standard for dataset, used by pre-processing.
+  ├── drive_dataset.py: load dataset from DRIVE
-  ├── train.py: Training in single GPU
+  ├── train.py: Training in single GPU.
-  ├── train_multi_GPU.py: Trining in multiple GPU
-  ├── predict.py: predict script, using trained weights test the result
+  ├── predict.py: predict the visual result, using all trained weights test the result for all images in dataset.
-  └── compute_mean_std.py: statistic of mean and standard for each channel
+  ├── predict.py: predict the visual result, using specified weights test the result for single image.
+  └── plot.py: Plot the training process and saved to current folder
+  └── train.config: Config parameters of traning
+  └── train.py: train the model based on parameters
+  └── transforms.py: image transforms, resize, crop etc.
 ```

 ## Download DRIVE datasets: